voblivion/trackmania_blender_addon/README.md

 Any scene is considered an item in itself so 1 blender file can be exported into multiple items.
 Item will be exported according to scene's name with forward slashes ('/') taken into account.
 If you don't want a scene to be exported as an Item (for instance if your scene is a test one) you can un-check all export checkboxes (see below).

+Create :
+- top bar > Add > Trackmania > Add Item

+When creating an Item this way, in addition to the scene being created it will also associate a default world to be used when exporting Icon.
+Alternatively you can create the scene yourself and set its world (that is if you need ambient color; see below).

 Settings :
 - sidebar > Trackmania > Item